Inductive constructions for frameworks on a two-dimensional fixed torus: Background

 \subsection{Periodic orbit frameworks on $\Tor^2$}

-{\it Periodic frameworks} in the plane are locally finite infinite graphs which are symmetric with respect to the free action of $\mathbb Z^2$.
-In particular, this means that the framework has a finite number of vertex and edge orbits under the action of $\mathbb Z^2$.
-Further details on periodic frameworks can be found in the work of Borcea and Streinu, \cite{BorceaStreinuII,periodicFrameworksAndFlexibility}.
+{\it Periodic frameworks} in the plane are locally finite infinite graphs which are symmetric with respect to the free action of $\mathbb Z^2$, together with a periodic realization of the vertices in $\mathbb R^2$.
+This implies that the framework has a finite number of vertex and edge orbits under the action of $\mathbb Z^2$.
+Further details on periodic frameworks can be found in the work of Borcea and Streinu \cite{BorceaStreinuII,periodicFrameworksAndFlexibility}.

-Throughout this paper our approach will be to consider periodic frameworks as orbit frameworks on a torus.
+Our approach in this paper is to consider periodic frameworks as orbit frameworks on a torus.
 The $2$-dimensional topological torus can naturally be considered a {\it fundamental region} for a tiling of the plane.
-In this way, we will consider the rigidity properties of frameworks on the torus as a model of the periodic rigidity of frameworks in the plane.
+We will consider the rigidity of frameworks on the torus as a model of the rigidity of periodic frameworks in the plane.